First Francoism: Exaltation of the victors and policy toward the vanquished

 At the same time that reconciliation with the defeated was denied, the victors were exalted.
-On April 3, 1939, only two days after the end of the civil war with the broadcast of the last war report, Radio Nacional de España broadcast a message from General Franco with the title "Commemoration of the Fallen" (which would also be known as the speech of the Three Alerts):
+On April 3, 1939, only two days after the end of the civil war with the broadcast of the Last report of the Spanish Civil War, Radio Nacional de España broadcast a message from General Franco with the title "Commemoration of the Fallen" (which would also be known as the speech of the Three Alerts):

 Spaniards, alert.
 Peace is not a comfortable and cowardly rest in the face of History; the blood of those who fell does not consent to oblivion, sterility or betrayal.

 Spaniards, alert.
 All the old partisan or sectarian banditries have ended forever; the righteousness of justice will never bend before privileged selfishness nor before criminal rebellion; love and the sword will maintain, with the victorious unity of command, the eternal Spanish unity.

 Spaniards, be alert.
 Spain remains at war against any enemy from the interior or the exterior, perpetually faithful to its fallen, with God's favor, continues on the march, One, Great and Free, towards its unrenounceable destiny.At the beginning of 1941, the fascist Ernesto Giménez Caballero, one of the most prominent members of Franco's propaganda apparatus, made the following assessment of the victory in the civil war:For ten years, since the end of Primo de Rivera's government, the Spaniard had been demanding a single gift from heaven: Peace.
 Peace without shooting in the streets.
 Without blasphemies.
 Without angry faces.
 No excited masses.
 No assaulted banks.
 No workers' blood in the gutter.
 No insulted uniforms and cassocks.
 And that... has come.
 It has arrived in this year of 1941 —blessed— that is beginning.A decree of August 25, 1939 reserved 80 percent of the posts in the Administration —which experienced a rapid growth— for "combatants" of the "national side" and for civilians who had made special sacrifices for the "national" cause or had suffered the "red terror", as well as their relatives.
 In this way, "people with little training were incorporated, which resulted in high levels of incompetence and, perhaps, fostered the corruption that invaded the administration during the first year of peace".